SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

-*all* instances of a particular type, such as a constant property that all instances can use (like a static constant in C), or a variable property that stores a value that is global to all instances of that type (like a static variable in C).
+*all* instances of a particular type, such as a constant property that all instances can use (like a static constant in C), or a variable property that stores a value that's global to all instances of that type (like a static variable in C).

 Stored type properties can be variables or constants.